orbitalquark/scintillua/docs/api.md

 To illustrate the importance of rule order, here is an example of a simplified Lua lexer:

-    lex:add_rule('whitespace', token(lexer.WHITESPACE, ...))
+    lex:add_rule('whitespace', lex:tag(lexer.WHITESPACE, ...))
-    lex:add_rule('keyword', token(lexer.KEYWORD, ...))
+    lex:add_rule('keyword', lex:tag(lexer.KEYWORD, ...))
-    lex:add_rule('identifier', token(lexer.IDENTIFIER, ...))
+    lex:add_rule('identifier', lex:tag(lexer.IDENTIFIER, ...))
-    lex:add_rule('string', token(lexer.STRING, ...))
+    lex:add_rule('string', lex:tag(lexer.STRING, ...))
-    lex:add_rule('comment', token(lexer.COMMENT, ...))
+    lex:add_rule('comment', lex:tag(lexer.COMMENT, ...))
-    lex:add_rule('number', token(lexer.NUMBER, ...))
+    lex:add_rule('number', lex:tag(lexer.NUMBER, ...))
-    lex:add_rule('label', token(lexer.LABEL, ...))
+    lex:add_rule('label', lex:tag(lexer.LABEL, ...))
-    lex:add_rule('operator', token(lexer.OPERATOR, ...))
+    lex:add_rule('operator', lex:tag(lexer.OPERATOR, ...))

-Note how identifiers come after keywords.
+Notice how identifiers come after keywords.
 In Lua, as with most programming languages, the characters allowed in keywords and identifiers are in the same set (alphanumerics plus underscores).
-If the lexer added the "identifier" rule before the "keyword" rule, all keywords would match identifiers and thus incorrectly highlight as identifiers instead of keywords.
+If the lexer added the "identifier" rule before the "keyword" rule, all keywords would match identifiers and thus would be incorrectly tagged (and likewise incorrectly highlighted) as identifiers instead of keywords.
 The same idea applies to function, constant, etc. tokens that you may want to distinguish between: their rules should come before identifiers.

 So what about text that does not match any rules?
 For example in Lua, the '!' character is meaningless outside a string or comment.
 Normally the lexer skips over such text.
 If instead you want to highlight these "syntax errors", add an additional end rule:

     lex:add_rule('whitespace', ws)
     ...
-    lex:add_rule('error', token(lexer.ERROR, lexer.any))
+    lex:add_rule('error', lex:tag(lexer.ERROR, lexer.any))

-This identifies and highlights any character not matched by an existing rule as a `lexer.ERROR` token.
+This identifies and tags any character not matched by an existing rule as a `lexer.ERROR`.

-Even though the rules defined in the examples above contain a single token, rules may consist of multiple tokens.
-For example, a rule for an HTML tag could consist of a tag token followed by an arbitrary number of attribute tokens, allowing the lexer to highlight all tokens separately.
+Even though the rules defined in the examples above contain a single tagged pattern, rules may consist of multiple tagged patterns.
+For example, the rule for an HTML tag could consist of a tagged tag followed by an arbitrary number of tagged attributes, separated by tagged whitespace.
+This allows the lexer to produce all tags separately, but in a single, convenient rule.
 That rule might look something like this:

     lex:add_rule('tag', tag_start * (ws * attributes)^0 * tag_end^-1)